esl/MongooseIM/doc/authentication-backends/HTTP-authentication-module.md

 It is transparent when MongooseIM is responsible for all DB operations such as password setting, account creation etc.

 The service CAN perform the (de)serialization of SCRAM-encoded passwords.
-You can find more details in the [SCRAM serialization](../developers-guide/SCRAM-serialization.md) page.
+You can find more details on the [SCRAM serialization](../developers-guide/SCRAM-serialization.md) page.

 ## Authentication service API